amazon-science/robust-tableqa/README.md

 }
 ```

-For more info and details on how to install/run check [COMING SOON]().
+For more info and details on how to install/run check [Scripts for Inner Table Retriever](#scripts-for-inner-table-retriever) in the [Experiments](#experiments) Section below.

 <hr>